Aircoookie/WLED/usermods/Temperature/readme.md

 2023-05
 * Rewrite to conform to newer recommendations.
 * Recommended @blazoncek fork of OneWire for ESP32 to avoid Sensor error

+2024-09
+* Update OneWire to version 2.3.8, which includes stickbreaker's and garyd9's ESP32 fixes:
+  blazoncek's fork is no longer needed